Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Channel and Source Duality

-Note that fixed-composition codes \cite{Korner_fixed_comp1979,Pokorny_fixed_comp1985,Liu_fixed_comp1996,chang_fixed_comp2009} and codes that are drawn i.i.d. according to $P^\star_X$ satisfy the property in Definition \ref{def_bc_code_restrict}.
+Note that for fixed-composition codes \cite{Korner_fixed_comp1979,Pokorny_fixed_comp1985,Liu_fixed_comp1996,chang_fixed_comp2009} and for codes that are drawn in an i.i.d. manner according to $Q^\star_X$, the TV distance in \eqref{EQ:composition_error_prob} is arbitrarily small with high probability.
 Moreover, the capacity region of the SD-BC with cooperation and a fixed-type code is similar to that stated in Theorem \ref{tm_bc_capacity}.
 The only difference between the regions is the domain of PMFs over which the union is taken.
-Specifically, for the BC with a fixed-type code, the union is taken over all PMFs $P_{V,U,Y_1}P_{X|V,U,Y_1}P_{Y_2|X}$ that have $P_{X}^\star\mathds{1}_{\{Y_1=f(X)\}}P_{Y_2|X}$ as a marginal.
+Specifically, for the BC with a fixed-type code, the union is taken over all PMFs $P_{V,U,Y_1}P_{X|V,U,Y_1}Q_{Y_2|X}$ that have $Q_{X}^\star\mathds{1}_{\{Y_1=f(X)\}}Q_{Y_2|X}$ as a marginal.

-The WAK and SD-BC problems with cooperation are obtained from the other by interchanging the roles of their encoder(s) and decoder(s) and renaming the random variables involved.
+The WAK and SD-BC problems with cooperation are obtained from each other by interchanging the roles of their encoder(s) and decoder(s) and renaming the random variables involved.
 A full description of the duality transformation principles is given in Table \ref{table_principles}.
 The duality is also evident in that the input and output sequences in both problems are jointly typical with respect to a PMF of the same form.
 Namely, in the source coding problem, the triple $(\mathbf{X}_1,\mathbf{X}_2,\mathbf{Y})$ is coordinated with respect to the PMF

 The corresponding triple of sequences $(\mathbf{X},\mathbf{Y}_1,\mathbf{Y}_2)$ in the channel coding problem are jointly typical with high probability with respect to the PMF